Bodies of victims in a building after an apparent chemical attack, Douma, Syria, April 7, 2018

 Near the end of a two-month pro-Assad offensive on the opposition-held East Ghouta area, Douma was subjected to intensive shelling and bombing.
 Multiple witnesses and physical evidence, including two cylinders, pointed to the dropping of chlorine canisters by regime helicopters on April 7.
 More than 40 people were killed by chlorine inhalation, according to the testimony.

 After more than 10 months of investigation, the Organization for the Prohibition of Chemical Weapons issued a second report on the incident on Friday, concluding:

 Regarding the alleged use of toxic chemicals as a weapon on 7 April 2018 in Douma, the Syrian Arab Republic, the evaluation and analysis of all the information gathered by the FFM [Fact-Finding Mission] — witnesses’ testimonies, environmental and biomedical samples analysis results, toxicological and ballistic analyses from experts, additional digital information from witnesses — provide reasonable grounds that the use of a toxic chemical as a weapon took place.

-The OPCW does not have the mandate to assign responsibility; however, their assessment of the two cylinders — one landing on a building rooftop and apparently released chlorine; the other breaking through a roof and landing on a bed, but with no release of the chlorine canister — pointed to helicopters dropping the weapons.
+The OPCW does not have the mandate to assign responsibility; however, their assessment of the two cylinders — one landing on a building rooftop and apparently released chlorine; the other breaking through a roof and landing on a bed, but with no release of the chlorine canister — accompanies evidence from multiple sources pointing to helicopters dropping the weapons.